-Kaveri Ponnapa is an independent writer and author based in Bangalore.
-She studied English Literature at Lady Shri Ram College, Delhi, and took a Master's Degree in Social Anthropology at the School of Oriental and African Studies, London.
-She writes extensively on food, wine, travel, art and heritage for leading publications.
-You can read her articles in Upper Crust, the Taj Magazine, Sommelier India Magazine and Food Lovers Magazine amongst others.
-Her articles have been published in the Times of India, Deccan Chronicle, Indian Design and Interiors, Swagat, Namaskar and Discover India.
-She has also been Contributing Editor at Food Lovers Magazine.
-Her passion for food and cooking has put her on Upper Crust magazine's list of Fifty Fantastic Cooks.
+Kaveri Ponnapa is an independent writer and author based in Bengaluru.
+She took an Honours Degree in English Literature at Lady Shri Ram College, Delhi, and later, a Master's Degree in Social Anthropology at the School of Oriental and African Studies, London, graduating with distinction.
+She has been writing extensively on food, wine, travel, art and heritage for leading publications for over three decades.
+Her articles have been published in UpperCrust, BBC Good Food, the Taj Magazine, Sommelier India Magazine and Food Lovers Magazine amongst others.
+Her articles have been published in the Times of India, Deccan Chronicle, Indian Design and Interiors, Swagat, Namaskar and Discover India.Kaveri has written a monograph, The Expediency of Colour, on the artist Rekha Rao Hebbar.

-About The Coorg Table™, her lively blog on the cuisine of Coorg enjoyed by many readers, chefs and home cooks, Kaveri says: "I love everything to do with food, the history of food and cooking, and find great pleasure in reading books related to food and cookery.
-It has been a lifelong passion that has taken me on incredible journeys across the world and India.
+Kaveri draws on the twin fields of literature and anthropology to inspire her writing: "I love everything to do with food: the history of food and the cultural aspects of cooking, and I find great pleasure in reading about food experiences described in beautiful prose.
+It has been a lifelong passion that has taken me on incredible journeys across the world and India, from the smallest, most nondescript eateries to world-renowned restaurants.
 I'm particularly interested in the cultural aspects of food.
-But, with all the reading and exploring, there are very few things more wonderful than sitting around a table filled with food that you have cooked yourself, sharing it with friends and people you love."
+But, with all the reading and exploring, there are very few things more satisfying than sitting around a table filled with food that you have cooked yourself, sharing it with friends and people you love."

 You can write to Kaveri at email@example.com

 What a beautiful post this is Kaveri.
 I have been a huge fan of your work for a very long time, I love the passion you have for the beautiful land of Coorg, it makes me want to catch the next flight and move there.